 Why Mobile Apps?

 If you are reading this, then you have most likely heard of the app craze that has taken over in recent years.
-A record 218 billion apps were downloaded last year while consumer spending leaped 20% to hit $143 billion, for the first time ever.
+A record 218 billion apps were downloaded last year while consumer spending leaped 20% to hit $143 billion, for the first time.
 The need to create and make money with these apps is constantly growing as well.
-If you want to join in on the fun, then this blog post will teach you how to create an app and generate revenue from it by 2021.
+If you want to join in on the fun, then this blog post will teach you how to create an app and generate revenue from it.

 Here is a story about Chad Mureta that’ll interest you: